Jrogbaaa/Number-3/README.md

 5. Check that the upload success message indicates database storage, not localStorage

 **Technical Details**: Previous versions incorrectly used `allowUnauthenticated={true}` on the data-input page, causing all uploads to go to localStorage regardless of authentication status.
 This has been fixed to use `allowUnauthenticated={!isAuthenticated}`.

+#### Lead Scoring Consistency Issues (Fixed in v15.13.0)
+**Problem**: Leads appearing in different orders after navigation or page refresh **Solution**: This critical issue has been resolved.
+If you still experience inconsistent ordering:
+1. Clear browser cache and reload the page
+2. Ensure you're using the latest version of the application
+3. Check browser console for any JavaScript errors
+4. Try refreshing the data using the "Refresh Data" button

+**Technical Details**: The previous version had dual scoring systems that could run at different times with different preference states.
+This has been unified into a single, deterministic scoring system.

+#### Outreach Message Formatting Issues (Fixed in v15.13.0)
+**Problem**: Generated messages showing "Here is the transformed message:" or similar prefixes **Solution**: This has been automatically resolved with enhanced message cleaning:
+1. All AI-generated messages now have prefixes automatically removed
+2. Company signatures are properly included at the end of messages
+3. Multiple cleaning passes handle nested or complex AI responses
+4. No user action required - the fix is automatic

 #### Mobile Compatibility Issues
 - Clear browser cache and reload if CSS doesn't appear correct